 Shows the current CPU load as a percentage.

-Shows current usage of the system RAM as a percentage.
+Shows the current usage of the system RAM in percentage.

 Shows the current bandwidth of traffic passing through Sophos Firewall.